frederic-perez/AmE-dictionary/data/dictionary.md

 __Hawthorne effect__ _n_ [:scroll: After Hawthorne Works, a factory complex of the Western Electric Company, where this effect was observed.]
 (Sociology) Improvement in the performance of employees, students, etc, brought about by making changes in working methods, resulting from research into means of improving performance.
 __hay fever__ _n_ :three::hammer: (hayfever) _I suffer from hay fever congestions._
 __haymaker__ _n_ _slang_ :three: A powerful blow with the fist.
+__hayride__ _n_ :two: A pleasure ride or outing, esp. at night, by a group in an open wagon or truck partly filled with hay.
 __haywire__ _adj_ :four::hammer: _To go haywire._
 __hazard__ _n_ :two::hammer: _A 465-yard par with a water hazard._
 __hazardous__ _adj_ :two::mega::hammer: